Orienteering Information

 You just need a compass, which can be obtained at most camping goods stores.

 Some cell phones or GPS receivers have a built-in compass, but that's overkill and can distract you from the task at hand.
-For this reason, we urge you to obtain a traditional manually-operated magnetic compass.
-They don't cost much, are relatively simple devices, easy to learn to use, and you will enjoy understanding how they work.
+A traditional manually-operated magnetic compass is a small inexpensive device, easy to learn to use, and you will enjoy understanding how they work.

 Free USGS Topographic Map